chunngoo23/Customer-Complaint-Product-Prediction/README.md

 # Customer-Complaint-Product-Prediction

-This is a user-friendly R Shiny app that predict financial complaint product with natural language processing customer complaints.
+This is a user-friendly R Shiny app that predict financial complaint product with natural language processing.

 ## What is the purpose of this app?
 The app is designed for internal customer service to immediately allocate the correct service resources to loads of customer complaints.